 Transfer Credit

-If approved by the AG ACNP faculty, one 3-credit course from an institution other than UWM may be transferred in to meet requirements of the certificate program.
+If approved by the AG ACNP faculty and the DNP Program Director, one 3-credit course from an institution other than UWM may be transferred in to meet requirements of the certificate program.

 Completion Requirements